Affordable DUI Attorney Who Will Fight for You

 There are two unique driver’s license suspensions in a DWI case.
 One occurs at the beginning of the case where DPS attempts to suspend your driver’s license simply because you were arrested, and one happens at the time of a conviction through either a plea or guilty verdict at trial.
 These suspensions can range in length from 90 days to two years, and the associated fees can range from $135 to $5,000.
 It is important to hire a lawyer who understands the collateral consequences of a DWI on your driver’s license.

 The suspension at the beginning of the case can only be fought through the ALR process, and that hearing must be requested within 15 days of the date you were arrested.
-Contact our office immediately to get a free consultation on how we can help you defend your driver’s license.
+Contact my office immediately to get a free consultation on how I can help you defend your driver’s license.